An

 Can we take vacation outside of the regular school holidays?

-Are the four yearly expeditions required?
+Are the three yearly expeditions required?

 Do you provide a hot lunch, and is it included in the fees?